JustScrub/kiv-pia/README.md

 - PMA_PORT = port of PHPMyAdmin
 - WSS_HOST = "publicly" reachable hostname of the websocket server -- accessed by end users! (browsers)

+You will also need docker, docker compose plugin and at least python3.12 installed...

 Run `./prj_init.sh` -- installs web app dependencies and runs the containers.
 Wait until done, might take a while...
 Coffee time!

 To setup the SuperAdmin, register a new user in the web UI, then go to PHPMyAdmin and in the `uzivatel` table under your DB name, change your registered user's `id_pravo` column to value `1`.